omahs/hedera-improvement-proposal/README.md

 ## Disclaimer(s):

-These proposals and discussions have no effect regarding private (permissioned) implementations of the Hashgraph consensus algorithm; additionally, this repository and it’s contents are run by the Hedera Hashgraph community, which means they do not necessarily reflect the views and opinions of Hedera Hashgraph LLC.
+These proposals and discussions have no effect regarding private (permissioned) implementations of the Hashgraph consensus algorithm; additionally, this repository and its contents are run by the Hedera Hashgraph community, which means they do not necessarily reflect the views and opinions of Hedera Hashgraph LLC.